 As with more superficial burns, deep minor burns are treated with antibiotic cream.
 Sometimes doctors do not use antibiotic cream but instead apply special sterile dressings that can be left in place for several days to a week.
 Some of these dressings contain silver, which helps kill bacteria.
 Other dressings are slightly porous—just enough to allow fluid to drain from the burn but not enough to let bacteria through.
 Any dead skin and broken blisters should be removed by a health care practitioner before the antibiotic cream or dressing is applied.
 In addition, keeping a deeply burned arm or leg elevated above the heart for the first few days reduces swelling and pain.
 The burn may require admission to a hospital or frequent re-examination at a hospital or doctor’s office, possibly as often as daily for the first few days.

-A skin graft may be needed.
-Some skin grafts replace burned skin that will not heal.
+A skin graft may be needed to replace burned skin that will not heal.
 Other skin grafts help by temporarily covering and protecting the skin as it heals on its own.
 In a skin grafting procedure, a piece of healthy skin is taken from an unburned area of the person’s body (autograft), a dead person (allograft), or an animal (xenograft).
 Autografts can be solid pieces of skin or meshed grafts.
 For a meshed graft, doctors use a tool to make multiple, regularly spaced, small incisions in the piece of skin.
 The incisions allow the donor skin to be stretched to cover a much larger area (often several times the area of the original piece of skin).
 Meshed grafts are used in areas where appearance is less of a concern and when burns involve more than 20% of the body surface and donor skin is scarce.
 Meshed grafts heal with an uneven gridlike appearance, sometimes with excessive scarring.
 After any dead tissue is removed and the wound is clean, a surgeon sews or staples the skin graft over the burned area.
 Artificial skin can also be used.
 Autografts are permanent.
 Allografts and xenografts, however, are rejected after 10 to 21 days by the person’s immune system, and artificial skin is removed.
 Although allografts and xenografts provide temporary protection to healing skin, an autograft eventually must be placed if the wound is full-thickness and is too large to heal by itself.
 Burned skin can be replaced anytime within several days of the burn.

 Physical and occupational therapy usually are needed to prevent immobility caused by scarring around the joints and to help people function if joint motion is limited.
 Stretching exercises are started within the first few days after the burn.
 Splints are applied to ensure that joints that are likely to be immobile rest in positions that are least likely to lead to contractures.
 The splints are left in place except when the joints are moved.
 If a skin graft has been used, however, therapy is not started for 3 days after the grafts are attached so that the healing graft is not disturbed.
 Bulky dressings that put pressure on the burn can prevent large scars from developing.